githubacct54385/APACTravelsWebPage/README.md

 Working with Stripe Checkout was also really simple.
 Just plug in the Javascript they provide on their website in your HTML, setup your Rails code to handle the response and your done.
 Stripe has a tutorial on how to get a Rails app working with Stripe here (http://sinatrarb.com/intro.html).

+Here is how I run the app in terminal:
 SingTemplate=<SENDGRID_SINGAPORE_TEMPLATE_HERE> ThaiTemplate=<SENDGRID_THAILAND_TEMPLATE_HERE> ChinaTemplate=<SENDGRID_CHINA_TEMPLATE_HERE> VietnamTemplate=<SENDGRID_VIETNAM_TEMPLATE_HERE> CambodiaTemplate=<SENDGRID_CAMBODIA_TEMPLATE_HERE> SENDGRID_API_KEY=<YOUR_SEND_GRID_API_KEY> SUPPORT_EMAIL=<SENDER_EMAIL> PUBLISHABLE_KEY=<PUBLISHABLE_KEY> SECRET_KEY=<SECRET_KEY> ruby myapp.rb